a-shakouri/Linear-Algebra/README.md

-# VecMatKron-Symmetric
+# Linear Algebra

-Vectorization (Vec), matricization (Mat), and Kronecker product (Kron) for symmetric matrices.
+In this repository, I upload some MATLAB codes and Simulink models related to stuffs in linear algebra.

 ## File(s)

 This repository includes the following MATLAB script functions:

-1- Symmetric Kronecker product between two matrices A and B: C=skron(A,B).
+7- Stirling numbers/matrix of the first kind: stirling1.m

-2- Symmetric vectorization operator of a symmetric matrix S: s=svec(S).
+6- Stirling numbers/matrix of the second kind: stirling2.m

-3- Symmetric matricization operator of a n(n+3)/2-dimensional vector v: S=smat(s).
+5- Symmetric Kronecker product between two matrices A and B: skron.m

-4- The commutation matrix: Kgen(n,m).
+4- Symmetric vectorization operator of a symmetric matrix S: svec.m

-5- The Q matrix needed for symmetric operations: Qgen(n).
+3- Symmetric matricization operator of a n(n+3)/2-dimensional vector v: smat(s).m

-## Reference(s)
+2- The commutation matrix: Kgen.m

-The codes of function "Qgen.m" are derived from a [comment](https://www.mathworks.com/matlabcentral/answers/361452-symmetric-kronecker-product-in-matlab#answer_286112) by David Goodmanson on 17 Oct 2017.
+1- The Q matrix needed for symmetric operations: Qgen.m

 ## License(s)